10 Reasons Why epoxy resin gets hot! 🔥

 10. Containment of the resin

 When resin is sealed in a closed container, such as a mold or an airtight cover, heat can become trapped and intensify within the enclosed space.
+When curing resin in molds make sure that that there’s adequate ventilation.

 For those of you who are working with small mold for jewelry and charms, you might want to consider switching to a UV resin which cures under a light.

-Alternatively, if you’re working in an airtight mold, consider demolding your project after it has partially set to release any trapped heat and minimize overheating.
+And f you’re working in an airtight mold, consider demolding your project after it has partially set to release any trapped heat and minimize overheating.

 11. Poor Quality of Resin

-Using low-quality or expired resin can result in various issues, including uneven curing, excessive bubbles, or inconsistent coloration.
+Using low quality or expired resin can result in various issues, including uneven curing, excessive bubbles, or inconsistent coloration.
 Poorly manufactured resin often lacks the necessary chemical balance for optimal curing, which can lead to a multitude of problems.

 What to do if resin gets too hot